 The School of Economics and Administration Osijek had the same difficulties, and after a period of adjustment, it created online classes through MS Teams.
 This form of teaching has its advantages and disadvantages, as shown by the results of research.
 When we talk about the shortcomings of teaching and maintaining the teaching process during a pandemic, almost everyone will point out the lack of communication.
 There is no substitute for face-to-face communication and the "living word", which is the best way to teach.
 But when an unforeseen situation occurs, such as the Covid-19 pandemic, there must be ways to adapt, and we all need to be flexible.
 Our teachers and students quickly mastered online communication and tried to adapt and adopt the teaching content with various online tools.
 The advantages of online teaching include learning and teaching new online tools, critical thinking and exploring the online "world".
 Learning in an online environment is certainly a challenge for both the students and teachers.
 Following the new trends in the field of education, we will probably have to continue using new teaching technologies in the future and maintain a part of the teaching process through online platforms and online tools.
-Knowledge and education.
+Knowledge and education need to be created for the future, so the pandemic was a kind of preparation for such education.
 New generations of students require new teaching methods, and it is extremely important to adapt the entire educational system.